Instability of an inverse problem for the stationary radiative transport near the diffusion limit: Conclusion

 \section{Conclusion}

-In this paper we study the instability of an inverse problem of radiative transfer with angularly averaged measurement near diffusion limit $0 < \eps \ll 1$.
+In this paper we study the instability of {reconstruction of $\sigma_a$} in radiative transfer equation~\eqref{eq:RTE} with angularly averaged albedo operator measurement near diffusion limit $0 < \eps \ll 1$.
 When $\eps \to 0$, the problem degenerates to the inverse problem of a diffusion equation which is equivalent to the EIT problem.
-Our instability estimate characterized the balance and transition of instability due to diffusion and transport.
-When $\eps$ is away from zero and perturbation in measurement $\delta$ is small enough, H\"{o}lder type of instability due to transport is observed, which is still ill-posed unless sufficient regularity is imposed.
-Otherwise, exponential instability similar to EIT problem is observed.
-The framework of our study is motivated by~\cite{mandache2001exponential}, which uses the matrix representation to compute the norm of $\Lambda_{\sigma_a}$ and Kolmogorov entropy to estimate the cardinalities of a $\delta$-net and a $\theta$-distinguishable set.
-However, our proof relies the assumption on $s > \frac{d+4}{2}$ to assure the existence of $\|\cdot\|_{X_s}$ norm, it might be possible to relax the restriction of $s$ further by considering the orthogonal relation between the vector spherical harmonics when estimating $M_{2,mjnk}$, which will be our future investigation.
+Our instability estimate characterizes the transition of instability from the balance of diffusion and transport.
+When $\eps$ is away from zero and perturbation in measurement $\delta$ is small enough, H\"{o}lder type of instability is observed, which is still ill-posed unless sufficient regularity of $\sigma_a$ is imposed.
+Otherwise the exponential type of instability is observed, which is similar to the EIT problem.